realglobe-Inc/sugo-example-say/README.md

 $ npm install sugo-example-say -g
 ```

-Then, rune the example terminal
+Then, run the example terminal

 ```bash
 $ HOSTNAME=__hostname_of_your_cloud__ sugo-example-say terminal